Meet our Counseling Services staff

 Andrew is a clinical psychology doctoral student at the University of Indianapolis.
 He received his Bachelors of Arts in Psychology from Rutgers University in 2013.
 He has previously worked as a case manager at a community-based non-profit organization, as well as a peer mentor for underprivileged youth who are working to continue on to higher education.
 In addition to Psychology, Andrew’s interests include military history, archaeology, and learning about different types of sustainable agriculture.

 mARK D. SNELSON, MD

 Dr. Snelson completed his pre-med program and attained his MD from Indiana University.
 He has practiced psychiatry for over 35 years and has vast experience working with a number of mental health concerns including but not limited to anxiety, depression, psychotic disorders, ADHD, and Bipolar.
 In particular, he has a lot of experience working with young adults.
 In addition to his position at DePauw he is also a consulting psychiatrist for Ball State University and runs a private practice as well.
 Dr. Snelson is generally on campus for appointments two days per month.

 Cheryl Zoll, CPC

 Cheryl joined the DePauw University staff in 1997.
 Cheryl has worked in various medical offices through the years since receiving her medical terminology certification in 1988 at Bluffton Regional Hospital where she worked as medical transcriptionist.
 She received her medical coding certification in 2011 through the American Academy of Professional Coders.
-Personal interests include staying involved with her three children and three grandchildren, as well as motorcycle riding and tennis.
+Personal interests include staying involved with her three children and five grandchildren, as well as walking, tennis and shopping.